Get

 Conclusion

 So, why do cats chatter at birds?
 Well, we might never get a definitive answer.
 Some of the theories sound convincing, but it’s all guesswork.
-The critical factor to remember is that chattering is a normal behavior and not a cause for worry.
-It keeps your kitty engaged and stimulated.
+The critical factor to remember is that chattering is a normal behavior and is generally not a cause for worry.
+It keeps your kitty mentally engaged and expresses natural predatory arousal.

-Trying to interrupt or reprimand your cat for the act is cruel, and they may become frightened or aggressive.
-You can encourage chattering by giving your feline a great view of the outdoors.
-Alternatively, you can consider other physical and mental stimulation activities such as daily play sessions and interactive toys.
+Trying to interrupt or reprimand your cat for the act can be stressful and may damage your bond, and they may become frightened or defensive.
+You can redirect this behavior safely by providing your feline with appropriate environmental enrichment, such as a great view of the outdoors from a secure indoor location.
+Alternatively, you can consider other physical and mental stimulation activities, such as daily play sessions and interactive toys.

 Featured Image Credit: Alexas_Fotos, Pixabay